 Away from his charity roles Peter enjoys travelling, reading, the performing arts and keeping up with exercise.

 Prior to joining the Board, Emma was the Advonet Group’s Finance Director (2016-18).
-Emma came to Advonet from KPMG where she was a manager, having started as a graduate trainee in 2003.
+Emma came to The Advonet Group from KPMG where she was a manager, having started as a graduate trainee in 2003.

 Since training as an accountant, Emma developed a keen interest in the Charity sector, and gained valuable insight into the financial and regulatory operations of not-for-profit organisations, having led audits and reviews within the sector while working at KPMG.